History, Hookers & Hashish

-Both by day and night, the canals have an attractive ambiance.
+Both by day and night, the canals in Amsterdam have an amazing ambiance.
 Both the gables and the 220 bridges that link the canals are illuminated at night.